hasenbanck/toa/SPECIFICATION.md

 1. Scan existing blocks to collect:
     - Chaining values from block trailers
-    - Uncompressed sizes and offsets
+    - Block type flags (full vs partial)
+    - Count of full blocks
+2. Check if last block is partial (MSB = 1 in compressed size):
+    - If partial: Read and decompress the last block, combine with new data, recompress
+    - If full: Proceed to step 3
-2. Seek to end-of-blocks marker
+3. Seek to end-of-blocks marker
-3. Overwrite marker and final trailer with new blocks
+4. Overwrite marker and final trailer with new blocks
-4. For each new block:
+5. For each new block:
+    - Ensure all blocks except the last have exactly block_size bytes
     - Compute chaining value with correct offset
+    - Set appropriate MSB flag in compressed size
     - Write block with trailer
+6. Update total uncompressed size
-5. Merge all chaining values (old and new) for root hash
+7. Merge all chaining values (old and new) for root hash
-6. Write new end-of-blocks marker and final trailer
+8. Write new end-of-blocks marker and final trailer

+**Performance**:

-**Performance**: O(n) where n is number of blocks, not O(m) where m is data size
+- When last block is full: O(n) where n is number of blocks, not O(m) where m is data size
+- When last block is partial: Requires recompressing the last block plus new data

 ### 6.4 Incremental Verification